 Students participate in Synchronized Position Hold, Engage, Reorient Experimental Satellites (SPHERES) Zero Robotics.
+Image credit: ESA

 Teams in the U.S. and in Europe test their algorithms under realistic microgravity conditions by competing in elimination rounds against each other with finals on both sides of the Atlantic.